DenverArtMuseum/her-brush/content/exhibition/introduction.md

 {{< /q-class >}}

-Turning to the sister arts of painting, poetry, and calligraphy (together called The Three Perfections) for artistic expression was an act of self-assertion.
+Turning to the sister arts of painting, poetry, and calligraphy (together called the Three Perfections) for artistic expression was an act of self-assertion.
 One’s brushwork (whether in calligraphy or painting) reflected one’s true nature.

-You will find the designation *joshi* in the signature of several artists on view.
+You will find the designation *joshi* in the signature of several artists in the exhibition.
 It is made of two *kanji* characters:

 ><span lang="ja">女</span> （pronounced “jo”）woman